Blumhouse’s stylish horror movie “Cam” strips sex work of shame and judgment

 “The whole impetus was to tell a story where the audience would identify with someone who does what I used to do,” she says.
 “Before we even knew it would be a genre film, we knew we wanted to make a movie that viewed sex workers in a sympathetic light and de-stigmatized sex work.”

-The other half of that “we” is director Daniel Goldhaber, who Mazzei met years ago when she hired him to record videos for her to sell.
+The other half of that “we” is director Daniel Goldhaber, a longtime friend (and former paramour) who first worked with Mazzei when she hired him to record videos for her to sell.
 Over the course of that initial collaboration, Goldhaber became entranced by the camming world.
 He convinced Mazzei to work with him on a feature film set in this space.

 Although she had never published any material before, Mazzei had long been a writer of self-described “emo poetry and bad novels.”
 She was drawn to the idea of channeling her cam experience into a movie–especially if she could make one that showed the world that sex work is just another job, where sometimes one performer stands on the sidelines holding up delivery menus so another performer can surreptitiously choose, mid-filming, which she prefers for dinner.
 Maybe she could even show viewers that this job was a really difficult job; that it didn’t just involve mechanically removing one’s clothes for bundles of cash.